Market Analysts see ContextLogic Inc. [WISH] falling to $2. Time to buy?

 How has WISH stock performed recently?

-ContextLogic Inc. [WISH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.11.
-With this latest performance, WISH shares dropped by -13.96% in over the last four-week period, additionally sinking by -55.71% over the last 6 months – not to mention a drop of -86.83% in the past year of trading.
+ContextLogic Inc. [WISH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.75.
+With this latest performance, WISH shares dropped by -11.07% in over the last four-week period, additionally sinking by -57.52% over the last 6 months – not to mention a drop of -86.24% in the past year of trading.

 ContextLogic Inc. [WISH]: Deeper insight into the fundamentals